jpin730/java-jdbc-crud/README.md

 # Java JDBC CRUD

-This is a simple Java JDBC CRUD application.
-It is a console application that connects to a MySQL database and performs CRUD operations.
+This is a simple Java JDBC (Java Database Connectivity) CRUD application.
+It uses a MySQL database and Swing for the GUI.

 ## Prepare database